 International Language Programs (ILP) sends volunteers abroad to make a difference in many countries around the world.
 When you travel abroad with ILP, your ILP group soon becomes your second family.
 One way to bring your group together and have a fun time making memories is by celebrating holidays.

 These summer volunteer programs means you'll be living abroad for the 4th of July, which is a different experience.
 There may not be any fireworks, but you can still take the day to celebrate the USA's Independence!

-Some ways you can celebrate are by making your ILP lesson plans all American .
-Have American themed lessons that day, teach the kids part of the National Anthem, make statue of liberty crowns and have a parade, and quiz some of the older students on the US states.
+Some ways you can celebrate are by making your ILP lesson plans all about the holiday.
+Have American themed lessons that day, make statue of liberty crowns and have a parade, and quiz some of the older students on the US states.

-You probably won't end up having everyone's birthday while spending four months abroad, but you if you do, be sure to celebrate!
+You probably won't end up having all of your group member's birthdays happen while spending four months abroad, but you if you do, be sure to celebrate!
 Have everyone sign a birthday card, head to their favorite restaurant for a special dinner or see if you can find a cake and really celebrate in style.

 We're even big fans of celebrating half birthdays during a semester abroad — why not, right??

 All ILP semesters end before Christmas, so you will be back home during this holiday, but you can always celebrate with your group a little early.
 A lot of countries around the world celebrate this holiday so it may be fun to plan some winter themed activities at school.
 A lot of school even ask groups to plan a Christmas/end of year performance so you may get to teach your students some Christmas songs to sing for their parents (which is as cute as it sounds, trust me!).